Finale Ligure, Italy: The Quiet Side of the Italian Riviera

 Ai Cuattru Canti

-Ai Cuattro Canti restaurant review in Finalborgo, Italy
+Ai Cuattro Canti restaurant entrance in Finalborgo, Italy

 What a find!
 Ai Cuattru Canti is everything I want from an Italian restaurant.